-A Hino Hybrid Bus will be trialled in Medini City near Johor Bahru from July 2017, the first hybrid bus to enter service in Malaysia.
+A Hino Hybrid Bus was trialled in Medini City near Johor Bahru from September 2017, the first hybrid bus to enter service in Malaysia.

 On 15 June 2017, a Memorandum of Understanding (MOU) between Mitsui, Medini Iskandar Malaysia (MIM), Hino Motors Sales Malaysia and Handal Indah was signed, paving the way for the hybrid bus trial.
 Initially, Mitsui and MIM invited Hino to conduct a trial run of the hybrid bus.

-The bus is slated to enter passenger service trials for five months beginning from July 2017.
-Operated by Handal Indah (Causeway Link), the bus will ply six routes in total, including the Iskandar Puteri route that connects Larkin Sentral Bus Terminal to Puteri Harbour Ferry Terminal via Medini.
+The bus was slated to enter passenger service trials for five months beginning from July 2017, but began service in September 2017 instead.
+Operated by Handal Indah (Causeway Link), the bus will ply six routes in total, starting with the Iskandar Puteri route that connects Larkin Sentral Bus Terminal to Puteri Harbour Ferry Terminal via Medini.

 The introduction of hybrid buses and the promotion of public transport are in line with Iskandar Malaysia’s ‘Low Carbon Society Blueprint’ which aims to reduce carbon emissions in Iskandar Malaysia by 58 percent by 2025.
 Currently, the ratio of private vehicle users to public transport users is 85:15 for every 100 people in Iskandar Malaysia, and the authorities are hoping to encourage greater public transport usage.

-The trialled bus is a Hino Blue Ribbon Hybrid Bus (model Hino Hybrid HU8J) built to Japanese specifications.
-The same unit was previously trialed in Bangkok by the Bangkok Mass Transit Authority from June to November 2016, but fitted with a Liquefied natural gas (LNG)-powered engine.
+The trialled bus is a Hino Blue Ribbon City Hybrid (model Hino Hybrid HU8J) built to Japanese specifications.
+The same unit was previously trialled in Bangkok by the Bangkok Mass Transit Authority from June to November 2016, but fitted with a Liquefied natural gas (LNG)-powered engine.

-The bus is powered by Euro 3 diesel engine and a parallel hybrid system.
+The bus is powered by Hino J05E (Euro 3) diesel engine and a parallel hybrid system.
 It has the advantage of improved fuel efficiency with the combined use of the internal combustion engine (ICE) and electric motors within its powertrain system, hence reducing CO2 emissions for greater eco-friendliness.
 In the future, hybrid vehicles such as the Hino Hybrid Bus have the potential to be sold as Energy Efficient Vehicles (“EEV”), which may reduce taxes bus operators if tax exemptions are introduced.

 The diesel hybrid bus requires no charging stations and is said to last up to 15 years.
 A smaller version, the Hino Rainbow, is also sold by Hino.